SeanShubin/documentation/end-to-end-tests-here.md

     - Easier for a single person to write once, but harder everyone to maintain perpetually
 - But we don't want to over-regulate!
     - Software engineering happens in objective reality, there are objectively better and worse ways of doing things.
-    - We have collective code ownership and a shared pipeline, certain types of decisions affect everyone else.
+    - We have collective code ownership and a shared pipeline, certain types of decisions affect everyone.
     - Do we value developer autonomy so much that we allow individuals to slow the pace of the entire department?
+    - If so, why bother testing at all?
+Why bother working on features?
+- But I feel like I might be missing something, and I need an end to end test for confidence that it will catch anything I miss.
+    - That lack of confidence is telling you something
+    - It is telling you that you don't have confidence your application's architecture
+    - Instead of adding an end to end test, introduce the appropriate abstractions at the proper boundaries, so you can get that same confidence without an end to end test

 ## What we are doing
 - constantly adding new end to end tests